 There are very few Chechens in the United States.

-Most of them find it much easier to emigrate to European countries, so the communities in those countries are much larger.
+Most of them find it much easier to emigrate to European countries.

-It's a complicated question as to why there are not as many refugees of Chechen descent in the United States, but some have pointed to it being an expensive trip to make to apply to Europe.
+It's a complicated question as to why there are not as many refugees of Chechen descent in the United States, but some have pointed to it being an expensive trip to make to apply to asylum.

-They are cities that have some Chechen populations, but they're tiny, relatively speaking, and those cities aren't the only places where Chechen folks live.
+They are cities that have some Chechen populations, but they're tiny, relatively speaking.

 They're cities that he's chosen from a list of cities with Chechen communities because it's where all the FBI stuff is and where the bombing happened.

-There are also notable Chechen populations in Seattle, New York, Los Angeles, and New Jersey, but Wayne handwaves those away to draw focus to the cities that he wants to build suspicion about.
+But Wayne hand waves those away to draw focus to the cities that he wants to build suspicion about.

 And here's the thing.